marcos4503/smart-branch-switch/README.md

 ### 🔍 Disable Windows File Indexing

 Disable <a href="https://support.microsoft.com/en-us/windows/search-indexing-in-windows-da061c83-af6b-095c-0f7a-4dfecda4d15a">Windows File Indexing</a> for your Local Repository, or for the parent folder of your Local Repository.
 This helps Windows avoid indexing files it shouldn't in certain cases, improving overall performance.

+### 🛡️ Disable Antivirus Scan (Optional)

+There are antivirus programs (mainly Windows Defender) known for monitoring file movement on your PC.
+This undoubtedly affects Git Local Repositories and can significantly impact Smart Branch Switch, as it does this quite often, depending on the project type.
+To resolve this, you can configure your antivirus to disable automatic checks or scans on your Local Repository or its parent folder.